 The biggest problem is Wallabies.
 They prefer the regrowth and can wipe out an effort to reseed.

-Burn & regen project
+Burn & regen project from the 1960's. |

 They tried a chemical called 1080 to poison the Wallabies but since it did not discriminate which mammals it killed and public outcry, it was banned.
 They are allowed to use traps but those only kill one at a time, are very expensive and have been relatively ineffective on the population.
 Successful reseeding remains a challenge.